MicrosoftDocs/power-automate-docs/articles/minit/process-animation.md

 ---
 title: Process animation overview
-description: Learn how to visualize the development of the process over time.
+description: Learn how to visualize the development of the process over time in the Process Mining desktop app.
 author: rosikm
 contributors:
   - rosikm